the1lab/1lab/src/Cat/Univalent/Rezk/Universal.lagda.md

 parametrically over the choice of essential fibre, if we're looking at some $Hb$, then we can choose the _identity_ isomorphism, from which it falls out that $\delta H = \gamma$.
 Since we had already established that
-$H_!$ is faithful, and now we've shown it is full, it is fully faithful.
+$- \circ H$ is faithful, and now we've shown it is full, it is fully faithful.

 ```agda
     δ : F => G